Key takeaways

 Executive Summary

-This isn't just a naming convention.
 The "company of agents" framing solves real coordination problems that generic multi-agent frameworks punt on: who decides what, who reports to whom, who can spend how much, and what happens when an agent goes rogue.
-These are management problems, not engineering problems, and company platforms address them with management structures.
+But the framing itself is now contested — HBR research published in May argues that treating agents like employees shifts accountability away from humans and erodes review quality.[2]

 What Makes This a Category